clerklabs/selfquantifier/DEV.md

 jupyter-notebook example-notebook.py
 ```

-After selecting the `python-clerkai` kernel in Jupyter you should be able to interact with the development version as if it was installed via pip.
+After selecting the `selfquantifier` kernel in Jupyter you should be able to interact with the development version as if it was installed via pip.

 ### Development setup